 View TDS, Income Tax and Self Assessment Tax Credit in Form 26AS

 If your company hasn’t given your Form 16, which gives details of your tax deducted at source (TDS), don’t fret yet.
-Now, taxpayers can check online if the tax deducted from the salary has actually gone to the department on a new facility set up by the income tax (I-T) department.
-Also, in the absence of Form 16, a taxpayer can use this new facility to get details of TDS and file returns accordingly.
+Now, taxpayers can check online if the tax deducted from the salary has actually gone to the department on a facility set up by the income tax (I-T) department.
+Also, in the absence of Form 16, a taxpayer can use this facility to get details of TDS and file returns accordingly.
 The last date to file returns for salary class and non-corporates is July 31.The facility is available to all taxpayers, including those who file returns manually.
 “One only needs to have a Permanent Account Number (PAN),” said a senior I-T official.

 A taxpayer has to just register himself by providing personal details on the department’s online system.
-Once registered, a person can see his TDS details from the financial year 2005-06.
+Once registered, a person can see his TDS details from the financial year 2008-09

-The new facility will not only benefit the salary class, but also businessmen and people who take on contract work and receive payments from different people.
+This facility will not only benefit the salary class, but also businessmen and people who take on contract work and receive payments from different people.
 Payments in such cases are made after deducting tax.